 Ready to take singing in the shower to the next level?
 For those of us who use music to relax, it’s time to install a water-proof speaker in your shower.
 Now you can tell Alexa to play certain songs in your shower itself instead of straining to hear beyond the sound of the water.
 This shower below has a built in speaker in the shower head- how cool is that?

 Bathroom renovations can vary greatly in cost, depending on the type of bathroom and the finish selections.
-For existing spaces, the national average ranges from $24,000-$76,000, delivering an average of 55%-60% ROI.
-Bathroom and primary suite additions typically start around $100,000 and can go as high as $320,000 for a full, upscale primary suite addition.
+For existing spaces, the national average ROI ranges from 55%-60%.
 Bathroom additions typically deliver a 48%-53% ROI.

 The bathroom is one of the most frequently used parts of any home, which is why it’s important to know what type of bathroom remodel you need before jumping into a remodeling project.

-Hall bathrooms are a great way to improve the functionality of your home without taking up too much space.
+Hall bathrooms are a great way to improve the functionality of your home without utilizing too much space.
 These types of bathroom remodels typically focus on features like new tile, toilet, bathtub, and vanity.
-Depending on the size and customizations, hall bathroom remodels can range from $3,000 to $10,000.
 In most cases, a complete bathroom remodel will require a complete tear out, meaning everything will be removed.
 The walls usually are not torn down unless you would like to change the location of sinks, bathtubs, or toilets, but most of our clients do not request this change.
 Even so, complete tear downs are not always necessary.
 Working with a professional interior designer will help you discover exactly what you want for your bathroom remodel in Atlanta and how to use that space optimally.
 Partial and cosmetic remodels might include the removal and replacement of some areas of your bathroom, but they do not have to if you do not want it.

 Hall baths are the perfect way to give your family and guests their own space.
 If your bathroom has historic features throughout, it’s best to hire a professional that’s worked with preserving historic homes like we have.
 If you have a historic home with charm that you’re looking to preserve, it’s important to work with the right contractor.
 Many general contractors will uproot all of the historic charm of your bathroom remodel if you aren’t careful.